The underground tunnels in Safed are part of a 16th-century complex that was buried since the earthquake in 1837.

 You can easily spot the entrance either by the big sign or the Lahuhe original – Yemenite food bar, located in front of the entrance.

-And here is the site plan of the underground tunnels:
+And here is the site plan for the underground tunnels:

-If you are interested in directions and parking, then check out my guide to Safed.
+If you are interested in directions and parking, check out my guide to Safed.

 The opening hours are: